informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 Most of the light client logic resides in the verifier, where commits for a header are actually verified.
 In order to abstract over all the data in the Tendermint data structures, we use a set of traits that provide only the information absolutely necessary for the light client.

-From this perspective, we have the following traits.
+According to the specification, the key functionality the light client verification requires is to determine the set of signers in a commit, and to determine the voting power of those signers in another validator set.
+Hence we can abstract over the lower-level detail of how signatures are validated.

 #### Header

-A Header must contain a height, time, and validator sets.
+A Header must contain a height, time, and the hashes of the current and next validator sets.
 It can be uniquely identified by its hash:

 ```rust
 pub trait Header {